trbradley/applying-R-to-data/README.md

 *diamonds_graphics.R*

-* The purpose is to demonstrate how to create scatter plots and bar plots in R. Additionally, the differences between the      default plot functions and the abilities of the R package, ggplot2, are demonstrated.
+* Demonstrates how to create scatter plots and bar plots in R. Additionally, the differences between the      default plot functions and the abilities of the R package, ggplot2, are demonstrated.

+*diamonds_stats.R*

+* Uses R to apply multiple regression analysis to a cross-sectional database.

 ## Using This Repository